zhenyuanlu/python-notebook/docs/05_loops_comprehensions.md

 Now it's time to try using `enumerate` in your own code!
 Try to think of situations where you need both the item and its index within a loop.

-!!! tip "Exercise: Find First Even Number and Its Index"
+!!! note "Exercise: Find First Even Number and Its Index"

     Tasks: